Have you ever wondered where to start for being a successful data analyst? Here is an article that shows everything about data analysis.

 Excel is an office program that allows us to calculate the collected data.
 It features calculation, graphing tools, pivot tables, and a macro programming language called Visual Basic for Applications.
 But you can easily calculate the standard deviation with simple formulas.

 There are eight standard deviation formulas in Excel.
 You can calculate the standard deviation of a sample or the entire data you have.
-Calculating sample only will not give you reliable results because they are estimated.
-But by using the entire populations you will have more reliable results because you have all the data you collected.

 While calculating samples, use STDEV.S, STDEVA, and STDEV.

 For the entire data (entire population), just use STDEV.P, STDEVPA, and STDEVP.

 Sample calculations are common because sometimes it’s not possible to calculate entire data.
 And since you use sample calculations more often, let’s start with their formulas.

 STDEV.S – This formula is for the times when all your data is in numbers.
 It ignores the text and logical values while calculating.
 This available in versions after 2007.
 If you have a prior version you can use STDEV instead.

 STDEVA – This is for when you want to calculate texts and logical values with numeric data.
 (In logical value 0 stands for false and 1 stands for true.)